dumabg/test_screen/README.md

 #### Platform vs ThemeData.platform
 If uses `Platform` for some specific platform code, the code is only testable in that platform.

-For example, if the test are running on linux and is doing tests for Android app, Platform.isAndroid returns false.
+For example, if the test are running on Linux and is doing tests for Android app, Platform.isAndroid returns false.

 ```dart
 @override